anton-kasperovich/workshop/scully/add-internal-mulder-chart.md

 And the last step is to enable the dependency for the previews.
 We can do that in the `charts/preview/values.yaml`, and add the same lines, except with the `true` value.
 This means that when deploying the preview chart, we will also deploy the mulder chart.

 Create a new branch for your change, commit, push and create a new Pull Request.
 Make sure that the new Preview Environment has been created with everything: Scully, Mulder and Redis.
-And then merge the PR - this will trigger a new deployment to the staging environment, which should be successful this time.
+And then merge the PR, and update your local `master` branch - this will trigger a new deployment to the staging environment, which should be successful this time.
 Open <http://scully.jx-staging.YOUR_DOMAIN/> in your browser, you should have a working Scully UI, that will give you random Mulder quotes!

 So, everything done?
 Well, not yet.
 We have a functional CI/CD pipeline for our application, but so far we had to do manual testing.
 What about [running the integration tests automatically](run-tests.md)?